0.0 The Sampling and Reconstruction Problem

 The idea of sampling is simple -- record the signal amplitude at some particular values in time, preferably uniformly spaced.
 We want these samples to represent the continuous-time signal.
 With just this primitive idea of recording uniform samples of the signals, we see that the problem of representing the signal becomes ill-posed.

-In the above figure, the same samples in green are satisfied by two signals y1 y_1which is a bandlimited signal and y2 y_2which is generated by the linear B-spline kernel.
+In the above figure, the same samples in green are satisfied by two signals which is a bandlimited signal and which is generated by the linear B-spline kernel.
 These are not the only two signals that satisfy the samples, and in theory, there are infinitely many such signals.

 The reconstruction problem is to sample a given signal such that the samples completely define the signal.
 From the example above, this requires some additional information about the signal.
 Shannon considered bandlimited signals.